The Wedding Industry Awards 2026

 Red Carpet Dresses

 The dress code for both award events was ‘Red Carpet Glam’ – so we dressmakers definitely felt the need to lead the pack.
 I made a new dress for the regional finals in just 48 hours!
 I work best to tight deadlines and always cut it fine with my own outfits after prioritising the work for my brides.
-I used silk fabrics from Bennett Silks, pale gold silk crepe back satin and berry coloured crinkle silk chiffon.
+The silk fabrics came from Bennett Silks, pale gold silk crepe back satin and berry coloured crinkle silk chiffon.
 I designed a short dress with Grecian-style details, layering the sheer chiffon over the pale gold satin so it would glint through.
 I added a bolero made from fuchsia pink duchess silk satin, cut with statement over-size sleeve heads.

 The fabrics I started with, pattern drafting, cutting out and preparing to sew.